mattrussi/gitlab-com-runbooks/docs/cells/infra-development.md

 ```

 1. Pick a Cell to apply your changes to.
-   - The cell should be in the quarantine ring
+   - The cell should be in the quarantine ring.
+     This `-1` folder for the environment and is checked in the script.
-   - The cell should not be in use for development by any other team members
+   - The cell should not be in use for development by any other team members.
+     Check in the [`cells/tissue`] repository for any open MRs targeting the Cell.
-2. Create a branch for your change in [Instrumentor]
+2. Create a branch for your change in [Instrumentor].
 3. Update your quarantine ring cell to use your branch name as a version.
+   1. Create a branch for this change.
+   2. Commit and push the change to the [`cells/tissue`] repo.
+   3. Open a draft MR to ensure your Cell usage is visible.
 4. Make changes in your branch, commit and push to a remote branch.
 5. Wait for your branch to be built into an Instrumentor image
 6. Execute the `render-debug` script for the cell and stage you're targeting